SolokiAbbas/sociagram/README.md

 * Make comments on posts
 * Delete own comments
 * Like posts
+* Delete own posts
 * Follow and unfollow other users
 * Check out their current profile
 * Check out other user's profile
 * Edit Profile
+* Change Password or other data
-* Profile Modal when Post clicked on
+* Profile Modal when Post clicked on in Profile Page
+* Posts can be bookmarked
+* Saved Posts can be viewed in Profile Page

 ### Overall Structure